Togohogo1-Archive/joshgone-music/docs/additional.md

 Forceskip is a more advanced version of skip.
 It allows "forcefully" skipping songs that are currently playing.
 When a song is forcefully skipped, it gets removed from the queue which means that even if the queue is looping, the forceskipped song will not reappear again.

 This command uses the [`reschedule`](#reschedule) command behind the scenes in a way such that it is more resilient to spamming.
-The underlying mechanics of this command is tied to how the bot [works](./devlog.md), for those interested.

 #### Before Invoking Conditions